MicroBrew09/xenon-lfp-analysis/docs/source/Code.rst

         :height: 400px
         :alt: alternate text

-2. You will need two inputs, first the *full folder path and file name* and second an image file to over lay on the slice using the *upload image* icon, to upload the cropped slice image (if you don't have a slice image you still need to upload a dummy image to get to the next step):
+2. You will need two inputs, first the *full folder path along with the file name* for the measurement file (RAW or WaveletCompressed), \
+and second the *cropped slice image file* to over lay on 4096 channel grid, uploaded using the *upload image* icon (if you don't have a slice image you still need to upload a dummy image to get to the next step):

     .. image:: _static/pictures/Capture2.PNG
         :width: 600px
         :align: center